saeedt/CFS_Sampling/README.md

 Includes the final output of the scripts in `SQL` folder applied to the data in `Raw_Data`.
 * `fafcbp.csv` is the combined FAF and CBP datasets in CSV format.
 It is the disaggregated FAF data by county and NAICS based on CBP data.
 This data is needed by the `generate_est` function presented in `SQL` folder.
 * `100K_Frame.csv` is a set of 100,000 establishments generated with the `generate_est` function.

+## R_Scrripts
+Includes the R scripts, input data and results for the test scenarios.
+The file `cfs.R` is the main script which includes comments and instructions on how to run the script.